lipis/flag-icons/README.md

 ```

 Which means that the flag is just going to appear in the middle of an element, so
-you will have to set manually the correct size of 4 by 3 ratio or if it's squared
+you will have to set manually the correct size of 4 by 3 ratio or if it's squared (rounded)
-add also the `flag-icon-squared` class.
+add also the `flag-icon-squared` (`flag-icon-rounded`) class.

 ## Development